 - This command enables replication to all targets configured for the NAS share.
 You cannot enable replication for a single target using this command.
-Instead, run the following command to allow or disallow replication to a particular target: syscli --add/del <nastarget> --name <nas_name> --target <host_name_or_ip>. - You must configure the target system's corresponding NAS share with a Sync ID prior to configuring the source system's NAS share. - Application Specific NAS shares are enabled to send replication only.
+Instead, run the following command to allow or disallow replication to a particular target: syscli --add/del <nastarget> --name <nas\name> --target <host\name\or\ip>. - You must configure the target system's corresponding NAS share with a Sync ID prior to configuring the source system's NAS share. - Application Specific NAS shares are enabled to send replication only.

+'''

 syscli --enablerep nas --name <nas_share> [--filedirbase] [--syncid <sync_id>]

+'''

-Enable replication of the specified NAS share.
-Enter the name of the NAS share on which to enable replication.
-Enter the name of the NAS share on which to enable replication.
-Enable file/directory based replication.
+enablerep nas Enable replication of the specified NAS share. name <nas_share></nas_share> Enter the name of the NAS share on which to enable replication. filedirbase Enable file/directory based replication.
 If you do not specify this option, replication is enabled for the entire NAS share.
 Note: Before editing replication settings, disable file/directory replication usingdisable filedirrep, and then add and remove targets usingadd nastarget ordel nastarget.
-Note: File/directory based replication is automatically selected for Application Specific NAS shares.
-Enter the Sync ID of the NAS share for which you are enabling replication.
+Note: File/directory based replication is automatically selected for Application Specific NAS shares. syncid <sync_id></sync_id> Enter the Sync ID of the NAS share for which you are enabling replication.
 If you do not specify this option when file/directory based replication is enabled, the CLI uses the NAS share name for the Sync ID.